openwisp/openwisp-radius/docs/source/user/settings.rst

 This value can be overridden per organization in the organization change page.
 You can skip setting this option if you intend to set it from organization change page for each organization.
+Keep in mind that the default value is translated in other languages.
+If the value is customized the translations will not work, so if you need this message to be translated in different languages you should either not change the default value or prepare the additional translations.